What is ISO 9001?

 ISO 9001 is the international standard for a quality management system (“QMS”).
-In order to be certified to ISO 9001, a company must follow the requirements set forth in the ISO 9001 Standard.
-The standard is designed to help companies at many levels, including a focus on customer requirements, improving leadership within the company, finding ways to continually improve, and more (see our article about Quality Principles for more details).
+In order to be certified to the ISO 9001 standard, a company must follow the requirements set forth in the ISO 9001 Standard.
+The standard is used by organizations to demonstrate their ability to consistently provide products and services that meet customer and regulatory requirements and to demonstrate continuous improvement (see our article about Quality Principles for more details).

 There are several different documents in the ISO 9000 family of standards, but ISO 9001 is the only standard in the 9000 series that requires certification.
 Typically, an entire organization will seek certification, but the scope of the QMS can be tailored to improve performance at a particular facility or department.
 The current version is ISO 9001:2015, which was published in September of 2015 (thus the: 2015).

 - It does NOT matter what size your organization is: 1 person or 1 million people.
 See ISO 9001 Implementation for Small Businesses

 - It does NOT matter what industry you are in (service or manufacturing) – it can be a restaurant, consultancy, manufacturing company, government entity, etc. There are other standards based upon ISO 9001 for a few specific industries.